 A System in review

-In Cannabis Compounds you learned that the human body is host to tiny cannabinoid receptors that hang out on the service of our various cells.
+In Cannabis Compounds you learned that the human body is host to tiny cannabinoid receptors that hang out on the surface of our various cells.
 We can think of these receptors as little locks waiting to open up a doorway to therapeutic effects from within.
 Luckily, we also produce several agonists, endocannabinoid compounds that act as 'keys' to bind to these receptors and activate or 'unlock' them.
 When a specific cannabinoid or combination of cannabinoids bind to the specialized receptors a series of events is triggered in the cell resulting in a change in the cell’s activity.
-This leads to improved function of just about everything including: mood, memory, motor control, immune function, pain perception, and increase or decrease of appetite.
+This leads to improved function of just about everything including mood, memory, motor control, immune function, pain perception, and increase or decrease of appetite.

 Together, these cell receptors make up the larger endogenous cannabinoid system (ECS) which helps the body maintain neuroprotection, stress recovery, immune balance, and homeostasis.

 Cannabinoid Receptors at a glance

 The endogenous cannabinoid ( or endocannabinoid ) system is comprised of cannabinoid type 1 receptors (CB1-R) and cannabinoid type 2 receptors (CB2-R).
 The receptors can be 'unlocked' with the introduction of three kinds of cannabinoids each governing a different myriad of effects in the body: